 - If the pregnant woman believes her spouse or partner is the parent, she can allege it in court.

 - If the spouse or partner believes he is the parent, he can allege parentage.

 - If the pregnant woman believes a third person is the parent of her child, she can sue that person to establish parentage.

 - A potential father may step forward and attempt to establish his parentage.

 - In cases where the mother is receiving public aid, Washington’s Division of Child Support can sue the father believed to be the parent.

 - A parent can request Washington’s Support Enforcement Division to establish parentage.

 Compassionate Representation for Divorce

-McKinley Irvin has provided exceptional legal counsel and support to families throughout the Pacific Northwest for over two decades, handling all matters of family law, such as child custody, child support, and divorce.
-We are well-equipped to handle all divorce and family law matters, no matter your circumstances.
+McKinley Irvin has provided exceptional legal counsel and support to families throughout the Pacific Northwest for decades, handling all matters of family law, such as child custody, child support, and divorce.
 Contact us to schedule an initial consultation.